“It’s All Immaterial”—A Short Story

 I can do this with my eyes closed.

-Now his fulfillment was his six-hundred dollar leather wallet that nobody cares about but him, his eighteen-hundred square foot, two-bedroom apartment he spends over half his monthly income on.
+Now his fulfillment was his six-hundred dollar leather wallet that nobody cares about but him, his eighteen-hundred square foot, two-bedroom apartment as a single guy who spends over half his monthly income on.

 It doesn’t matter that he has no savings.
-It doesn’t matter that he would, that he would’ve had to work till the day he dies, buried under debts he’d never be able to pay back.
+It doesn’t matter that he would’ve had to work till the day he dies, buried under debts he’d never be able to pay back.

 It doesn’t matter because he has stuff — expensive, nice stuff that other people envy him for.